 So what's with all this alphabet soup?
-MS, NCC, LPC, CSPS, CSG huh?
+MS, NCC, LPC, CSPS, CGS huh?
 All of this speaks to my training and certifications.
 My profession demands standards to insure that each individual gets the specialized care he, she, or they need.
 MS indicates the type of degree I have - a Master's of Science in Community Counseling.
 I received My National Certification as a Counselor (NCC) in 1998, which means I am board certified.
 I obtained my License as a Professional Counselor by the state of Georgia (LPC) in 2003.
 I became a Certified Professional Counselor Supervisor, CPCS, in 2014.
-And the last acronym refers to the training I received in April 2018 to be a Certified Grief Counselor (CGS), a subject I find demanding more time & attention as our way of addressing grief tends to be minimalized.
+And the last acronym refers to the training I received in April 2018 to be a Certified Grief Specialist (CGS), a subject I find demanding more time & attention as our culture's way of addressing grief tends to minimalize the process.

 After I became licensed as an LPC therapist, I began doing clinical supervision in 2003 with graduate students, which really ignited my enthusiasm for teaching.
 I went through the ethical practices, education, training, and passed the Licensed Professional Counselor Association of Georga Registry Supervisor stringent requirements for Certified Professional Counselors Supervisor, CPCS, in January 2014.
 I have enjoyed working with clinicians on their way to licensure -insuring that all the i's are dotted and t's are crossed with the paperwork part of the process.